V4Fire/Client/src/components/base/b-router/README.md

 };
 ```

-You can create more complex cases with more than one redirect.
+You can create more complex cases with chained redirects.
+This feature allows you to handle changes in route structure, making it easier to manage your application's navigation.

 #### Creating an alias for a route